No results for ""

 Getting an authentication error?

-Make sure you are copying the SDK credential from your Test environment.
+If you're having trouble authenticating, make sure you are copying the SDK credential from your Test environment.
+Credentials from other environments or projects won't work.

 Build your first context

-When using the LaunchDarkly client to retrieve a feature flag, we need to pass LaunchDarkly a context, along with its context attributes, that describes the audience encountering the feature flag.
+When you use the LaunchDarkly client to retrieve a feature flag, you need to pass LaunchDarkly a context that describes the audience encountering the feature flag.
 A context can include any attribute of an audience that your app has captured: email address, user type, company or organization, device type, screen size, demography, geography, or any other descriptor you can define.
-Multiple contexts can be passed to LaunchDarkly when retrieving a feature flag.
+If you need to, you can pass more than one context to LaunchDarkly simultaneously when retrieving a feature flag.

-For the purposes of our test, let’s start by defining a context as a user.
+For the purposes of this example, start by defining a context as a user.

-Let’s expand our test code from earlier in this tutorial by creating our first context with a demo user we’ll call "Sandy."
-We’ll define the user’s kind, name, email address, and a demo user ID string:
+Using the code samples below, expand the test code from earlier in this tutorial by creating the first context with a demo user called "Sandy."
+The code samples define the user’s kind, name, email address, and a demo user ID string.

 Perfect!
-Now that we have our client authenticated and our user identified with a Context, let’s get the value of our first feature flag.
+Now that you have authenticated the client and identified the user with a context, you can get the value of your first feature flag.

 Retrieving your first feature flag

-Next we will retrieve the value of our first feature flag.
-To write this code, return to the feature flag we created earlier and copy the feature flag’s key to our clipboard.:
+Now you can retrieve the value of the feature flag.
+To write this code, return to the feature flag you created earlier and copy the feature flag’s key to your clipboard.

 The menu for your first feature flag illustrating the location of the feature flag key.